dlkb/Keep-It-Tidy/README.md

 You can extract the selection to a new window.
 You can move the selection by dragging it to a new position in the left panel.
 The selected tabs will be inserted before the tab you dropped the selection on.

-You can doubleclick a tab in the left panel to focus this tab.
+You can doubleclick a tab in the left panel or click a tab in the right panel to focus this tab.

 You can invert the selection, add similar (same website) tabs to the selection or select duplicates.